-Operation, commands and options of Spectrum Protect
+Operation, commands and options of Storage Protect

 ISP can be operated via two user interfaces: